Maunawili Falls is a small but picturesque and popular 15-30ft.

 And fortunately for us, there were enough people on the trail that we were able to get around some of the confusing parts just by following some locals who knew where they were going.

-However, we were mindful that open cuts and wounds did have the potential for introducing the leptospirosis bacteria; good thing we didn’t have any on this excursion).
+However, we were mindful that open cuts and wounds did have the potential for introducing the leptospirosis bacteria (good thing we didn’t have any such wounds on this excursion).

 We want to point out a couple of key points in the otherwise straightforward hike.

 At about a half-mile beyond the third stream crossing, the trail climbed up some steps eventually reaching a bench at an unsigned fork in the trail.

 When we figured out that we should’ve crossed the stream and head towards the right bank (left fork), that was when we started to pick up the last 0.1-mile of the trail to its end at the Maunawili Falls.